SirDap/tripodvideoninja/_drafts/2016-01-08-quest-for-media-management.markdown

 Cons

 * The FCP X model seems to be "have all your media available at all times."
-All previously-open libraries reappear on launch, and since i tend to hop around different clients, closing and reopening them to keep content relevant is a little tedious.
+All previously-open libraries reappear on launch, and since I tend to hop around different clients, closing and reopening them to keep content relevant is a little tedious.
 The library model just seems too restrictive.
 * Layout-wise, FCP X does not seem set up for vast library organization.
 The clip viewer is rather small, and the selected clip does not show up in the large empty timeline below.
 As soon as the clip width is set to a smaller timescale (to see and add markers, etc.) it becomes very difficult to see any other clips!
 * Libraries must have at least one "event" at all times.

 Cons

 * Projects are at the library level.
-So if i were to have different events for each concert all in the same project, then all the projects will be sitting together, making it difficult to focus on the one at hand.
-And because projects cannot be locked, there is greater chance i could modify a preciously finalized project.
+So if I were to have different events for each concert all in the same project, then all the projects will be sitting together, making it difficult to focus on the one at hand.
+And because projects cannot be locked, there is greater chance I could modify a preciously finalized project.

 Pros